-The first Somerset House was a palace built for the Duke of Somerset, brother of Jane Seymour, in 1551.
-For two centuries, it played host to royals (Elizabeth I once lived here), foreign diplomats, wild masked balls, peace treaties, the Parliamentary army (during the Civil War) and Oliver Cromwell's wake.
-Having fallen into disrepair, it was pulled down in 1775 and rebuilt in 1801 to designs by Chambers.
-Among other weighty organisations, it went on to house the Royal Academy of Arts, the Society of Antiquaries, the Navy Board and, that most popular of institutions, the Inland Revenue.
-Free guided tours are run three times a week (check the website for details).
+Construction started on the first Somerset House, a palace for the Duke of Somerset (brother of Jane Seymour, King Henry VIII's third wife) in 1547.
+For two centuries, it played host to royals (Queen Elizabeth I lived here while she was a princess), foreign diplomats, wild masked balls, peace treaties, the Parliamentary army (during the 1642 English Civil War) and Oliver Cromwell's wake.
+Having fallen into disrepair, it was pulled down in 1775 and rebuilt to designs by architect William Chambers.
+Among other weighty organisations, it went on to house the Royal Academy of Arts (and the first Summer Exhibition), the Society of Antiquaries, the Navy Board and, that most popular of institutions, Inland Revenue – see if you can spot some of the old signage in the courtyard.